Mihailorama/simple-platform-server/README.md

 Simple server for web apps using the CoreFiling True North Platform APIs.

-The conventions for a client-side platform app are for the APIs and the application files to be served from the same domain.
-This means the JavaScript or TypeScript code can always assume the User API is at `/api/user` instead of having umpteen endpoints supplied via configuration.
-In CoreFiling’s production deployment this is achieved through a gateway that handles OAuth2 authentication and proxies the back-end APIs and static files.
+The server can be configured with your OAuth 2 client ID and secret.
+It performs the OAuth 2 authorization code grant against the CoreFiling OAuth 2 server and maintains the bearer token needed for API access in the http session.

-This server allows a web app to be run outside of the CoreFiling cluster, by supplying basic versions of the facilities it provides.
+All API requests made by the UI are proxied through this server which adds the token to the request.

 Usage
 -----

-To run the server you need a client ID (in the OAuth2 sense) on the CoreFiling Platform.
+To run the server you need an OAuth 2 client ID and secret for the CoreFiling Platform.
 The credentials for this are passed to the server via environment variables `CLIENT_ID` and `CLIENT_SECRET`.
-This is compatible with the way server secrets are passed to servers hosted on Kubernetes, Heroku, etc.

 Add this package as a dependency of your project: